Akhileshait/urban-nest/README.md

 ## About the Project

 UrbanNest is a modern, full-stack web application designed to simplify the process of buying, selling, and renting real estate.
 Built with the MERN stack, it provides a seamless experience for users to browse a wide array of properties, view detailed listings with images and features, and connect directly with sellers in real-time.
 With interactive mapping powered by OpenStreetMap, users can easily locate properties, while the integrated real-time chat (via Socket.IO) fosters immediate communication.
-Whether you're searching for your dream home or looking to list your property, EstateFlow offers an intuitive and efficient platform.
+Whether you're searching for your dream home or looking to list your property, UrbanNest offers an intuitive and efficient platform.

 ## Features